dereulenspiegel/cbpi_hat/README.md

 # CraftBeerPi Hat
 This is a Raspberry Pi hat meant for use with [CraftBeerPi](https://github.com/craftbeerpi/craftbeerpi4).
-This created with [EasyEDA](https://easyeda.com/) and optimized for production via [JLCPCB](https://jlcpcb.com/).
+It's created with [EasyEDA](https://easyeda.com/) and optimized for production via [JLCPCB](https://jlcpcb.com/).

 ## Features

-* Slots for up to 5 MAX31864 modules for PT100/PT1000 measurements
+* Slots for up to 5 MAX31865 modules for PT100/PT1000 measurements
 * 7 digital outputs with up to 1 amp of output power
 * All 7 outputs have flyback diodes to drive inductive loads like solenoids
 * All 7 outputs have resettable fuses for extra protection
 * RTC so the Raspberry Pi doesn't loose its time in offline installations
 * QWIIC connector to hookup additional sensors and actors following the SparkFun QWIIC specification
-* One Wire connection for additional sensors
+* OneWire connection for additional sensors
 * Can operate on 12-24V, digital outputs operate directly on input voltage

 Please note that the digital outputs are inverted in logic due to the push pull stage, but